Shimane Declares Takeshima Day as February 22nd – Japan Adds Insult to Injury

 The map above is an original Japanese Imperial Navy map of the East Sea (Sea of Japan) It is dated the 38th year of Meiji January 1st (1905).
 The map is tilted showing South~North as left~right respectively.
 It has been labeled in English for reference.
 This chart shows how the Japanese Imperial Navy mapped, zoned and then assigned certain naval regiments to each area of the Sea of Japan to engage Russia’s Baltic Fleet. (click map for larger image)

-January 5th 1905 – Japan’s Imperial Navy Construction Plans For Military Facilities on Dokdo
+January 5th 1905 – Japan’s Navy Plans For a Military Base on Dokdo

-Japan’s Imperial Navy’s Plans for Dokdo Expose the Aggressive Nature of her “Incorporation.”
+Japan’s Plans for Dokdo Expose the Aggressive Nature of her “Incorporation.”

 Japan’s plan also included building watchtowers on Takeshima (Dokdo) and linking them with telegraph systems already (illegally) built on Korean soil.
 On January 5th 1905 Captain Yamanaka Shibakichi of the warship Tsushima submitted the results of his topographical survey of Takeshima to determine the feasability of constucting military facilities on the islets.
 He confirmed it was difficult, but possible to build on Takeshima’s East islet.
 This can be seen on Captain Saedo Taketaeru’s Report and Deputy Commander Yamanaka’s map below.